neundorf/CuteCom/CONTRIBUTING.md

 ## Contributing

 Pull requests are welcome.
+Please do not hesitate to add yourselfs to CREDITS file!
+If you are looking for ideas check the TODO file.
+Automated (unit) tests would be a real cool feature.

+### Travis
+This project uses Travis CI (https://travis-ci.org/).
+Unfortunately this has not been setup for the main repository (and I can't do it myself) If you do it to your fork, a centralized build will start and your changes will be checked.

 ### Supported Qt Version
 CuteCom Version 0.3x was the first version based on Qt5.
 Originally it was developed using Qt 5.3.